Chicago 1st graders' portable sink invention earns them national spotlight

 "The kids did a really good job," said Karin McGuire, Kailey's mom.
 "It was really hard.
 They're 7-year-olds staying focused for that long a period of time.
 So we had to have play breaks, food breaks, a lot of patience."

 To make their concept a reality, the girls came up with three prototypes, documenting their extensive research in a binder.
-Finally, they designed a portable, collapsible sink that be attached to a water bottle.
+Finally, they designed a portable, collapsible sink that can be attached to a water bottle.

 That hard work paid off.
 Kailey and Jaiah won 1st place at their school, then they won at regionals.
 McGuire then represented the duo at the national Convention Invention in Detroit, where they won.